Easy Homemade Roasted Tomato Sauce

 This is really the easiest way I’ve ever saved tomatoes.
 Roasted them in the oven with some oil, salt, pepper, chopped up garlic, and handfuls of fresh basil and oregano.
 From there, you blend it all into your blender and store in jars.
 EASY!

 I mean, look at the color of this sauce.
 It’s just gorgeous.
 And the fact that it’s so versatile makes me like it even more.
 NOTE: If you are making this to store for more than a few days, you need to add the correct amount of citric acid.
+You may wonder, “is citric acid natural?”, but it really does help this dish store better.
 Add 2 tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid per quart of tomatoes.
 For pints, use 1 tablespoon bottled lemon juice or 1/4 teaspoon citric acid.

 Ways to Use: